Whitehouse.org

-WHITEHOUSE.ORG is a parody website, first registered in 1995, that has satirized the President of the United States intermittently since 1996.
-It is currently entitled TRUMP® WHITE HOUSE, and is published by Americatastic, Inc.
+WHITEHOUSE.ORG was a parody website, first registered in 1995, that has satirized the president of the United States intermittently since 1996.
+It has been entitled TRUMP® WHITE HOUSE, and is published by Americatastic, Inc.

-Bill Clinton Era
+Bill Clinton era

 WHITEHOUSE.ORG was registered in 1995 by San Francisco residents Mark Pace and Brooks Talley, who first published satirical campaign spoofs on the site during the 1996 re-election campaign of President Bill Clinton against Senator Bob Dole.
 Pace and Talley also registered dole96.org and clinton96.org.

-George W. Bush Era
+George W. Bush era

 The George W. Bush version of WHITEHOUSE.ORG was a long-running website parody of the 43rd U.S. President and his family, friends and administration.
 Launched by Chickenhead Productions in September 2001, the website's banner reads: "THE WHITE HOUSE" (and then in smaller print underneath) "OFFICIOUS WEBSITE OF PRESIDENT GEORGE W. BUSH".
-Additionally, a spoof of the Seal of the President of the United States, with the bald eagle replaced with a vulture, appears on each webpage.
+Additionally, a spoof of the seal of the president of the United States, with the bald eagle replaced with a vulture, appears on each webpage.

 In spite of the site's authors' best efforts to make its satirical nature obvious, reader mail posted to the website indicated that some users nevertheless believed (or at least pretended to believe) WHITEHOUSE.ORG was the real White House website.